 Online Doctor of Education (EdD) Programs in Minnesota

-There are eight schools in the state of Minnesota that offer Doctor of Education programs online.
-Bethel University, Concordia University-St. Paul, Minnesota State University Moorhead, Saint Mary’s University of Minnesota, St. Cloud State University, The College of St. Scholastica, the University of St. Thomas, and Winona State University all have EdD degrees students can complete online, with limited or no required visits to campus.
-A total of 11 online programs are available through these institutions, in specializations ranging from Higher Education Leadership and K-12 Administration to Music Education, Organizational Leadership, Curriculum and Instruction, Evaluation and Assessment, and Leadership in Student Affairs.
+There are nine schools in the state of Minnesota that offer Doctor of Education programs online.
+Bethel University, Concordia University-St. Paul, Minnesota State University Moorhead, Saint Mary’s University of Minnesota, St. Cloud State University, The College of St. Scholastica, the University of St. Thomas, Walden University, and Winona State University all have EdD degrees students can complete online, with limited or no required visits to campus.
+A total of 12 online programs are available through these institutions, in specializations ranging from Higher Education Leadership and K-12 Administration to Music Education, Organizational Leadership, Curriculum and Instruction, Evaluation and Assessment, Special Education, and Leadership in Student Affairs.

-All eight schools listed on this page are nonprofit universities regionally accredited by the Higher Learning Commission (HLC).
-Minnesota State University Moorhead has also chosen to pursue programmatic accredtiation through the Council for the Accreditation of Educator Preparation (CAEP).
+All nine schools listed on this page are regionally accredited by the Higher Learning Commission (HLC).
+Minnesota State University Moorhead and Walden University have also chosen to pursue programmatic accreditation through the Council for the Accreditation of Educator Preparation (CAEP).

 Schools in Minnesota with Online EdD Programs